lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 In general, all attacks are resolved using simple ability rolls.
 The attacker rolls his weapon’s attack skill.
 The defender rolls a defense skill based on his weapon and the attacker's weapon.

-> <i class="fa fa-cubes" aria-hidden="true"></i>  **Roll Tip:** Because there's no real skill in dodging bullets, FS3 allocates everyone the same dice for a defense roll against firearms.
+> <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Because there's no real skill in dodging bullets, FS3 allocates everyone the same dice for a defense roll against firearms.
 Your stance has the most impact for defending yourself.

 There may be modifiers to either roll based on wounds, the weapon itself, the attacker and defender’s stance, or other special situations.